There is now a plethora of resources out there for RVers interested in boondocking and dry camping.

 This is one of the most extensive collections of RV waste management locations online.

-They have been collecting information on free and paid RV dump stations for more than 15 years and their platform currently has more than 17,000 locations.
+They have been collecting information on free and paid RV dump stations for over 15 years, and their platform currently has more than 17,000 locations.

-The Sanidumps database is constantly being updated and it is heavily reliant on user-submitted information.
+The Sanidumps database is constantly being updated and heavily reliant on user-submitted information.

 You can use a variety of criteria to find free waste disposal places on this platform.

-They include sites in the USA, Canada, Australia, New Zealand, Belgium, Belize, Chile, Costa Rica, El Salvador, Panama, Honduras, and Mexico right now.
+They currently include sites in the USA, Canada, Australia, New Zealand, Belgium, Belize, Chile, Costa Rica, El Salvador, Panama, Honduras, and Mexico.

-After specifying your country, you are able to further narrow down your search by choosing a city or province or entering a postal code.
+After specifying your country, you can narrow your search by choosing a city or province or entering a postal code.

 2. RV Dumps

-This website is another great search tool for both free and paid dump stations.
+This website is another excellent free and paid dump station search tool.

-They also offer a number of how-to guides and online resources for RVers to dispose of wastewater properly and learn other useful RVing tips.
+They also offer several how-to guides and online resources for RVers to dispose of wastewater properly and learn other helpful RVing tips.

-The platform allows you to search using a map feature, entering your specific location, or reading through a list of sites by state.
+The platform allows you to search using a map feature, enter your specific location, or read through a list of sites by state.

-They also actively encourage users to submit corrections if they arrive at a site that doesn’t quite live up to expectations.
+They also actively encourage users to submit corrections if they arrive at a site that doesn’t meet expectations.

-The map feature on this platform is highly useful because it breaks dump stations into categories based on their associated costs.
+The map feature on this platform is handy because it breaks dump stations into categories based on their associated costs.